 Ground was broken on the first of 22 planned homes in the Jennifer Lane neighborhood in late 2011, with half of the new development involving a partnering private firm.
 The development has its own unique challenges for Habitat, including planned infrastructure upgrades.
 "This is just one house," local Habitat Executive Director Richard Malley said during the afternoon dedication.
-"We have many more houses to build."

 Like all Habitat construction, the Cooper residence involved many hands, and that fact was readily demonstrated by Sunday's crowd of well-wishers.
 Nineteen "core volunteers" contributed 15 or more hours of work, while contributing contractors and organizations actively taking part included groups from Castleton State College, Stratton Mountain School, Manchester and the Mountains Chamber of Commerce, Village Tile, Orvis, Vermont Country Store, Berkshire Bank, Merchants Bank, "and the list goes on and on."